-in progress (under consideration by Oxford University Press)
+in progress (planned submission to Oxford University Press)

 By Larissa Tracy

 Framed within the discourse of modern popular concepts of medieval heroism, England’s Medieval Literary Heroes: Law, Literature, and National Identity examines the medieval popularity (or relative obscurity) of some of the best known English literary heroes including Beowulf, Havelok the Dane, Richard the Lion Heart, King Arthur, Gawain and Robin Hood in terms of medieval legal motifs and national identity.
 This book situates these heroes within their contextual moments and excavates their origins through textual, historical and manuscript analysis, fostering a deeper understanding of how these heroes evolved over time as representations of what it meant to be “English” in the Middle Ages, even if, like Beowulf, they seem unlikely candidates.

 The first three of these heroic figures survive in a single textual tradition—one text—that records their deeds and exploits.
 Beowulf is a unique text of which there are no other surviving copies; Havelok the Dane evolved from an Anglo-Norman narrative tradition into the Danish hero of a unique Middle English text which later propels him into chronicles as a historic figure.
 Richard I, historical king and crusader, is transformed into a character of romance in Richard Coer de Lyon, the two surviving versions of which present a very different, conflicted image of this famous (or infamous) king who spent little time in England and, yet has come to embody the ideal of English chivalry.